 The benefit of choosing to compete in the AAU route is that at lower levels there are more choices.
 Whereas USAG events focus on compulsory routines that must be achieved in order to move onwards and upwards.

-Greater flexibility in the routines for some gymnasts is a huge benefit at first.
 Many will start off in AAU events before crossing over to USAG when they are older and have a better skill set.

 It’s important to note that these age requirements are subject to change and may vary from one competition to another, so it’s always best to check the specific rules and regulations for each competition before participating.

-Gymnastics Levels: AAU v USAG
+Gymnastics Levels: AAU vs USAG

 However, USAG competitions are generally considered to be more competitive and challenging than AAU Gymnastics competitions.
 This is because USAG sets and enforces rules and regulations for gymnastics competition, and athletes must meet certain skill requirements to participate at each level.